YTTWu/ChessGame/README.md

  Our game will have the following input and ouput:
   Input: Two users will each take turns on deciding where to move their individual chess pieces on the game board by using algebraic notation.
-  Output: Each player's moves and which coordinates their pieces move to will be displayed in the program.
+  Output: Each player's moves and which coordinates their pieces move to will be displayed on a 2d board in the program.
+The board will be printed after every move.
 Once the game is won by one of the two players,the player's name will be displayed as the winner.
-  *There will be no visual game board; the moves will be made using algebraic notation.

  We will implement the following design patterns:
  1. Composite